• Skip to primary navigation

 • All-Purpose Flour.

 • Cajun Holy Trinity.
-Bell pepper, onion, celery + garlic.
+Onion, bell pepper and celery + garlic (the Pope!).
 I like to add in some jalapenos or serranos for some extra heat for mine, which is totally optional.

 • Cajun Seasonings.
 Use your favorite Cajun Seasoning Recipe, or use a Creole seasoning blend.

 • Meats.
-Andouille sausage or other smoked sausage and smoked ham or ham hock.
+Salt pork, pickled pork, andouille sausage or other smoked sausage and smoked ham or ham hock.
 These are optional.
 Omit for a vegetarian version of the dish, which is more traditional.

 • Vegetable Stock.
 You can use chicken stock for non-vegetarian.